mennylevinski/secuditor-lite/SECURITY_CHECKLIST.md

 ---

-### ⚙️ Process & Connection Monitoring
+### ⚙️ Process & Connection
 - Detection of suspicious processes
 - Analysis of active network connections
-- Identification of unusual or high-risk behavior
+- Based on unusual or high-risk behavior

 ---